JunedConnect/project-url-shortener/README.md

 # Blue-Green Genesis

-This project builds a URL shortener service using AWS ECS with blue-green deployments.
-The setup includes automated CI/CD pipelines that build Docker images, scan for security issues, and deploy infrastructure across different AWS environments.
+This project builds a URL shortener service using AWS ECS with **blue-green deployments (CodeDeploy)**.
+The setup includes **automated CI/CD pipelines** that build Docker images, scan for security issues, and deploy infrastructure across **different AWS environments**.

-The architecture uses separate dev and prod environments with their own Terraform state files, serverless containers with Fargate, and security features like WAF protection.
-Everything is automated from code changes to production deployment, making it easy to update the application without downtime.
+The architecture uses separate dev and prod environments with their own Terraform state files, serverless containers with Fargate, and security features like WAF protection. **Everything is automated**, from code changes to production deployment, making it easy to update the application without downtime.

 ## Key Features